Vorror/coalesce-strategy/README.md

 <a name="ignore" />
 ### ignore

-This is a blacklist of properties.
+A blacklist of properties.
 Properties that are blacklisted will be ignored during the coalescing process.

 __Supported On__